-User Interface (UI) as dynamic as it is, individually takes yet another turn in the diversity section when we come to comparing Android and IOS.
+User Interface (UI) as dynamic as it is, individually takes yet another turn in the diversity section when we come to Android vs IOS.

 You must have heard sagas of the differences between the android and iOS users each pleading a case of how their operating system is better than the other.
 But what you may not know is that this isn’t new, it has been the case for ages now.
 And, on no account can you term it as superficial.
 Android users do have a very tough time adjusting to iOS and vice versa.
 The “why” to this problem has a lot of little aspects and one major aspect.
 The major one is the differences in the UI of the two.
 Think about it, for instance, a layman while comparing two devices with these two operating systems may ignore for once, the differences in the complex configurations behind the processors in the two, but what he will always keep in mind is “how does is screen look?” “which icon goes where?” “how do you navigate through different pages?” and all of these have only one thing in common- UI.